Soft Pretzel Hot Dog Buns

 - Skillet cornbread

-- Irish soda bread muffins
+- Irish brown bread

 Did you try this recipe?
 If so, be sure to leave a review below and tag me @flavorthemoments on Facebook and Instagram